12 Pin LED Plug and Socket

 - Weather Resistance Rear Cable Entry Seals with Gripping Device for Holding Cable

-Bad connections are a result of oxidised terminals or bad connections.
-To eliminate bad connections, Couplemate recommends soldering the ends of each cable end before insertion into the ferrule.
+As a result, bad connections are usually comprised of oxidised terminals or weak linkage.
+Therefore, to eliminate bad connections, Couplemate recommends soldering the ends of each cable end before insertion into the ferrule.

-Trailer Vision has produced a combination of stainless steel screws with plated brass terminals to help prevent breakage and ensure tight contact between socket and plug.
+Trailer Vision has produced a combination of stainless steel pin screws with plated brass terminals to help prevent breakage and ensure tight contact between the socket and plug.
+For instance:

 - Pin 8 has a RED LED that indicates a breakaway charging circuit.

 - Pin 5 has a BLUE LED that monitors the breakaway battery circuit

 Testing Breakaway Battery

 - Disconnect the trailer plug from the vehicle.